 Select A Section

-- Why Do Hit And Run Pedestrian Accidents Happen?
+- How Do Hit And Run Pedestrian Accidents Happen?

-- Calculating Hit And Run Pedestrian Injury Claims
+- Compensation Payouts In Hit And Run Claims

 This guide will explain how you may be able to claim if you’ve suffered an injury from a hit and run as a pedestrian.
 A hit and run is when a driver collides with a pedestrian or vehicle and leaves the scene without exchanging relevant information and checking the condition of the other people involved.